Fomiller/mixify/README.md

 [] create styles for bubble tea components. spofify colors [] build out readme
-[] change menu items to be names of actions "create", "edit", "queue", "combine", "update"
+[] change menu items to be names of actions "create", "edit", "queue", "combine", "update" [] fix vertial scrolling with left and right controls [] fix height and width of screen